Chapter 4:

 Num 11:17, 25

-I shall come down and speak with you there; and I shall take away some of the spirit that is upon you and place it upon them, and they will have to help you in carrying the load of the people that you may not carry it, just you alone. . .
-Then Jehovah came down in a cloud and spoke to him and took away some of the spirit that was upon him and put it upon each of the seventy older men.
-And it came about that as soon as the spirit settled down upon them, then they proceeded to act as prophets; but they did not do it again.
+I shall come down and speak with you there; and I will take away some of the spirit that is on you and place it on them, and they will help you in carrying the burden of the people, so that you may not carry it by yourself. . .
+Then Jehovah came down in a cloud and spoke to him and took away some of the spirit that was on him and put it on each of the seventy older men.
+At the moment the spirit settled down on them, they began to behave like prophets, but they did not do it again.

-Job 27:3 While my breath is yet whole within me, and the spirit of God is in my nostrils, my lips will speak no unrighteousness. . .
+Job 27:3 As long as my breath is within me, and the spirit of God is in my nostrils, my lips will speak no unrighteousness. . .

 Romans 5:21

-Just as sin ruled as king with death, likewise also undeserved kindness might rule as king through righteousness with everlasting life in view through Jesus Christ our Lord.
+Just as sin ruled as king with death, likewise also undeserved kindness might rule as king through righteousness leading to everlasting life through Jesus Christ our Lord.

 Genesis 4:7, 10, 11

-If you turn to doing good, will there not be an exaltation?
-But if you do not turn to doing good, there is sin crouching at the entrance, and for you is its craving; and will you, for your part, get the mastery over it?" . . .
+If you turn to doing good, will you not be restored to favor?
+But if you do not turn to doing good, sin is crouching at the entrance, and its craving is to overcome you; but will you get the mastery over it?" . . .
 At this he said: "What have you done?
 Listen!
-Your brother's blood is crying out to me from the ground.
-And now you are cursed in banishment from the ground, which has opened its mouth to receive your brother's blood at your hand.
+Your brother’s blood is crying out to me from the ground.
+And now you are cursed in banishment from the ground that has opened its mouth to receive your brother’s blood at your hand.

 John 16:7, 8, 13

-Nevertheless, I am telling you the truth, It is for your benefit I am going away.
-For if I do not go away, the helper will by no means come to you; but if I do go my way, I will send him to you.
-And when that one arrives he will give the world convincing evidence concerning sin and concerning righteousness and concerning judgment . . .
-However, when that one arrives, the spirit of the truth, he will guide you into all the truth, for he will not speak of his own impulse, but what things he hears he will speak, and he will declare to you the things coming.
+Nevertheless, I am telling you the truth, it is for your benefit I am going away.
+For if I do not go away, the helper will not come to you; but if I do go, I will send him to you.
+And when that one comes he will give the world convincing evidence concerning sin and concerning righteousness and concerning judgment . . .
+However, when that one arrives, the spirit of the truth, he will guide you into all the truth, for he will not speak of his own initiative, but what he hears he will speak, and he will declare to you the things coming.

 Why did Jesus refer to "the spirit of the truth" eight times with the personal pronouns "he" and "his"?
 Not to prove an astounding new revelation, that the spirit force of the Old Testament had become a person!
 Actually, it was just to be grammatically consistent: the Greek word for "helper" is masculine in gender, therefore all the pronouns that refer back to that noun are required to be masculine.
 English does not have gender for impersonal nouns, so we could fail to realize what is happening here.
 The Greek word for spirit, on the other hand, pneuma, is a neuter noun and takes the pronoun "it."
 (Jesus likely said this in Aramaic; the apostle John wrote it down in Greek.
 Jesus was using the common device of personification, as explained in the chapter.
 God's spirit would be our friend, our aid, our helper.
 But not literally a person.)